It’s probably safe to say that we’ve all picked up some bad habits in the past two years.

 We became obsessed with staying healthy: wearing masks, washing our hands, keeping our distance, and Googling things like, “Should I disinfect my groceries?”

-But ironically, we also picked up some not-so-healthy habits that helped us get through the Groundhog Day vibes of the past nine months (or has it been nine years…?) without going completely stir crazy.
+But we also picked up some not-so-healthy habits that helped us get through the current Groundhog Day vibes without going completely stir crazy.

 We baked bread from scratch.
 We made “quarantini” cocktails.